top of page

 “Dreams do come true.”

-Reading this statement from a friend one particular day hit me like a brick.
+Reading this message from a friend one particular day hit me like a brick.

 We grew up in the same neighborhood and have known each other since we were little kids.
 We went to the same school, played together, and shared the same friends.
 We loved music, mimicking variety show stars we envied, listening to radio countdowns after school, and making up dance routines.

 I was horse crazy.
 She was in the marching band.
 We drifted during high school, following different cliques, but we kept in touch and stayed friends over the years.
-I think time will do that: keep you tethered to people because of history and memories.
+I think time will do that: keep you tethered to people with whom you share significant history and memories.
 It’s comforting, especially as you get older.

 Decades later, after raising families and working on careers, we both coincidentally moved south, although not close to each other.
-Pursuing easier-going lifestyles in our new season of “maturity,” I was going to continue riding horses, and she moved to a hopping area with bars and beaches, enjoying a fun and relaxed retirement.
+Pursuing an easy-going lifestyle in our new season of maturity, I planned to continue riding horses, and she moved to a hopping area, enjoying a fun and relaxed retirement.

-On the other hand, my friend got herself a singing gig and is living her dream!
+On the other hand, my friend got herself a singing gig and is living her dream.
 What a trip it must be, performing on a stage, paying homage to her heroes.
 So exciting!
-At this stage of our lives especially, to live out such a dream is incredible.
-My heart is ecstatic for her.
+At this stage of our lives, to live out such a dream is incredible.
+My heart beamed for her.

 However, I’m human.
-I envy her.
-She has created what seems to be a dream life from the outside looking in.
-I’ve always admired her confidence and cheerfulness.
+She created what seems to be a dream life from the outside looking in.
+I always admired her confidence and cheerfulness.
 Always optimistic and upbeat with a boundless sense of humor, she never shied away from being in the spotlight.
 And she has a FANTASTIC voice.
-She is, indeed, living her best life.
+She was, indeed, living her best life.

-In a Facebook exchange, when I congratulated her on the gig, she said, “Dreams do come true.”
+In the Facebook exchange, when I congratulated her on the gig, she responded, “Dreams do come true.”

 Bam, my heart sank.
 Ouch.
 It hurt.